 Another very common reason why there may be no “clear liability” in your case could be that that statute of limitations on your claim has already expired.
 Every state has a statute of limitations that requires civil lawsuits to be filed within a certain number of years (usually between 2-5).
 If you don’t file suit before that deadline, you will be legally barred from suing.
 The statute of limitations on personal injury claims in Maryland is usually three years from the date that the claim was or should have been discovered.
 You can’t sleep on your legal rights.

 Many people know about the statute of limitations but assume that if they have what they consider a good excuse, the court will dispense justice.
 This just does not happen.

 (4) Defendant Has No Money

 A judgment is just a piece of paper from the court saying that the defendant owes you money.
 The court doesn’t give you a check for the amount you were awarded.
-In fact, the court doesn’t do anything at all to enforce the judgment or make sure that the defendant actually pays you the money.
-Unless the bike rider defendant happens to be rich he probably doesn’t have $100,000 to pay your judgment even if he wanted to.
+In fact, the court does nothing at all to enforce the judgment or make sure that the defendant pays you the money.
+Unless the bike rider defendant is rich, he probably doesn’t have $100,000 to pay your judgment even if he wanted to.
 If he has no money and no assets your $100,000 judgment against him will be uncollectable and effectively worthless.